 Discovery: From Sugar Beet Juice

-In 1883, German chemist Ernst Schulze — the same chemist who would later discover arginine — was analyzing the pressed juice of sugar beets, searching for nitrogen-containing compounds.
+In 1883, German chemist Ernst Schulze, together with his colleague Ernst Bosshard — the same Schulze who would later discover arginine — was analyzing the pressed juice of sugar beets, searching for nitrogen-containing compounds.
 He isolated a new amino acid with a long side chain ending in an amide group, structurally almost identical to glutamic acid but with the critical difference of that terminal –CONH₂ instead of –COOH.
 He named it glutamine.
+It was later found to occur in abundance in wheat gliadin as well.

 The relationship to glutamic acid is direct: glutamine is glutamic acid with an extra amide group.
 One enzyme converts glutamate to glutamine (glutamine synthetase), another reverses it (glutaminase).
-This interconversion turns out to be one of the most heavily regulated reactions in all of biochemistry, because glutamine sits at a critical junction: it's the primary molecule the body uses to store and transport nitrogen safely between organs.
+This interconversion turns out to be one of the most heavily regulated reactions in all of biochemistry — glutamine sits at a critical junction as the primary molecule the body uses to store and transport nitrogen safely between organs.
+The synthesis of glutamine from ammonium and glutamate was fully described by Hans Krebs in 1935, using guinea pig and rat kidney tissue.

 🚕 Glutamine as Nitrogen Taxi